Friendships Deserve Anniversary Trips Too — I Should Know

 One year, five years, 10; silver, gold and diamond anniversaries.
 It’s normal to celebrate how long we’ve been with our partners but our friendships rarely get the same treatment, even though they can require just as much effort as our romantic relationships.
 Which is why my best friend, Ruth, and I decided to mark 20 years of friendship with a trip to Paris, much like we would two decades with our husbands.
 Ours, too, is a commitment that deserves a lavish weekend away.

-We spent three glorious days doing our favourite thing together: talking incessantly for hours on end.
+We spent three glorious days doing our favorite thing together: talking incessantly for hours on end.
 We cackled over cocktails at a fancy bar, over spritzes on a rooftop and rosé by the canal.
-We practised our French on surprisingly patient locals, stuffed our faces with baked goods and drank too much coffee.
+We practiced our French on surprisingly patient locals, stuffed our faces with baked goods and drank too much coffee.
 We sauntered through Montmartre and the Jardin du Luxembourg, and along the Canal Saint-Martin.
-She humoured me by making the trip to the original Diptyque store; I humoured her by wandering by the Sacré-Coeur.
+She humored me by making the trip to the original Diptyque store; I humored her by wandering by the Sacré-Coeur.
 It was the perfect trip, not least because it was a rare opportunity to look back on our life together and pat ourselves on the back for a friendship well done.

 AdvertisementADVERTISEMENT

 I don’t lay claim to pioneering the friendiversary but neither is it a common celebration.
-It’s simply not normalised in society the way romantic anniversaries are, says Claire Cohen, author of BFF?
+It’s simply not normalized in society the way romantic anniversaries are, says Claire Cohen, author of BFF?
 The Truth About Female Friendship.
-She thinks it’s because there’s no “rule book” when it comes to celebrating our friendships, even though our friends are often the “longest loves of our lives”.
+She thinks it’s because there’s no “rule book” when it comes to celebrating our friendships, even though our friends are often the “longest loves of our lives.”

 “It's always struck me as really weird that we don't celebrate our friendiversaries.
 Like, we'll mark going out with a romantic partner for six months or a year, but ignore 20 years of friendship,” she says.
 “With a lover, there are set milestones — waymarkers by which we chart the success and progress of the relationship, and anniversaries fall into that category.
 With friends?
 We haven't got any of those things and it's all much looser, even though the commitment is often just the same.”